codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 </script>

 Traversing among nested elements is a bit inconvenient when we want to select a deeply nested element.
-So, the another way is looking up using bundled function of the object `document`.
+So, the another way is looking up using bundled functions of the object `document`.
 Here is how to look up an element using `id`.

 `JS code:`